MatthewRHermes/mrh/gpu/README.md

 ## Compiling gpu-enabled LASSCF

-Examples for compiling the full software stack PySCF + mrh + gpu4mrh on a handful of HPC systems is available in the `install` directory.
+Examples for compiling the full software stack PySCF + mrh + gpu4mrh on a handful of HPC systems is available in the `machine` directory.

 ## Running gpu-enabled LASSCF calculations